Horizontal-org/Tella-P2P-Protocol/README.md

 # Tella P2P Protocol

 A secure, offline peer-to-peer file sharing protocol designed for Tella applications.
-This protocol enables encrypted file transfers between devices without relying on external servers, prioritizing privacy and security for sensitive data exchange.
+It enables encrypted file transfers directly between devices without relying on external servers, ensuring privacy and security in the exchange of sensitive data.

 ## 1- Security Features